zhol0777/379/README.md

 # 379

-this is a drop-in pcb replacement for the noxary 378.
+this is a pcb replacement for the noxary 378. pinout isn't the same.

 pcb edge cuts were provided by islandworks studio.